-Introductory training & orientation to aeromedical nursing in New Zealand
+Introductory Training and Orientation to aeromedical nursing in New Zealand

-Successfully fulfilling the requirements of clinical support crew as defined by:
+Successfully fulfilling the requirements of the clinical support crew as defined by:

-- Ambulance NZ: NZ Aeromedical and Air Rescue Standard (NZAARS) Version 3.0: 2018 - Successful completion of flight service specific requirements to enter into aeromedical nursing
+- Ambulance NZ: NZ Aeromedical and Air Rescue Standard (NZAARS) Version 3.0:2018 - Successful completion of flight service-specific requirements to enter aero medical nursing.

-COASTN acknowledges that the various flight services throughout NZ will have service and aircraft specific emergency procedure training, service specific orientation programmes and service specific competencies.
+COASTN acknowledges that the various flight services throughout NZ will have service and aircraft-specific emergency procedure training, service-specific orientation programmes and service-specific competencies.